 Like I mentioned before, headphones are more vulnerable to the outside elements than earbuds.
 Therefore, if you are an avid headphone user, I recommend being extra precautious while working out or “singing in the rain.”

-One thing I learned the hard way (a lesson that cost me 50 bucks) was that you never sleep with headphones on, or at least keep them right next to you while you are sleeping.
+One thing I learned the hard way (a lesson that cost me 50 bucks) was that you never sleep with headphones on, or at least keep them right next to you while you are sleeping on a headphone stand.
 Not only are you going to twist and turn in your sleep, but also twist the headphones and crush them without you even knowing it.

 This vulnerability is most common in low-end headphones that don’t have a strong build.
 However, this is not to say that you can keep your high-end durable headphones on your bed while sleeping.
 High-end “stronger” headphones can also get damaged, but the damage might be internal, and it will slowly start to sound awful with time.